 * A safe serving size of blueberries is 28g per person, or around 20 blueberries.
 That means you can eat up to 4 pancakes during the restriction phase of the low FODMAP diet.

-Thanks for reading how to make my gluten free blueberry pancakes recipe!
-If you make them, I’d love to see how they turned out.
-So absolutely make sure that you send me a pic using my social media links below…
+Thanks for reading all about my gluten free blueberry pancakes recipe!
+If you make them, I’d love to see how they turned out so don’t forget to take a snap of your creations and tag me on Instagram!

 Thanks for reading,